 Of course, it is never entirely possible to avoid the need for pedestrians to cross a forklift route.
 To make this safer, create crosswalks in the form of pedestrian crossings.
 Symbols on the floor can be used to encourage forklift drivers to lower their speed.
-Is safety still insufficiently guaranteed?
-Then think of installing gates that prevent pedestrians from crossing the route without thinking.

 The doorway from one hall to another can create a bottleneck.
 These are usually very busy locations, while views of traffic on the other side of the wall are often limited.
 It is advisable to make a door for pedestrians, separate to the opening for forklift traffic.
 Ideally, it should not be too close to the forklift opening, as pedestrians may be tempted to choose the easiest way.
 Use a fence to lead them to the door.
-Gates can also be useful for doors to canteens, changing rooms or toilets, to prevent people from entering the driveway directly when entering the warehouse.
+Gates can also be useful to prevent people from entering the driveway directly when entering the warehouse.